You can get your Medicare coverage through the federal government or a private insurance company.

-To leave Original Medicare and enroll in a Medicare Advantage plan, all you need to do is sign up for the new plan.
+To leave Original Medicare and enroll in a Medicare Advantage (Part C) plan, all you need to do is sign up for the new plan.
 You don't have to tell Original Medicare about the change.
-Your Medicare benefits will simply start coming through your new plan.

 What do you want to do next?